citizenspress/roxanne-website/content/post/cv.md

 <img src="/img/portrait.jpg" align="right" width="30%">

-**National Representative, Organizing & Community Chapters**
+### **National Representative, Organizing & Community Chapters**
+**Unifor the Union**
 2013 – present
-Unifor the Union
 Toronto, Ontario
-Outreached to groups of workers interested in forming chapters.
-Coordination and logistics of organizing drives.
-Negotiated benefits plan for members.
-Developed an individual membership dues process.
+Responsible for strategic planning, resourcing and coordinating organizing campaigns and special projects.
+Work with freelancers and temporary agency workers to build community unions.
+Develop and deliver training courses and conferences for young workers and union members.